Molecular Clock Dating using MrBayes: Tutorial

-This setting uses 2 independent runs and 4 chains (1 cold and 3 heated) per run for 500,000 iterations, and samples every 100 iterations.
-The output file names will be hym.te.$*$.
-The chain states will be printed to screen every 1000 iterations.
-The convergence diagnostics (acceptance ratios and average standard deviation of split frequencies (ASDSF)) will be printed every 5000 iterations.
-See {\tt help mcmc} for other default settings that you may want to change as well.
+The output file names are {\tt hym.te.*}.
+The chain states are printed to screen every 1000 iterations, and the convergence diagnostics is printed every 5000 iterations.
+The {\tt mcmc} command executes the MCMC run.